Sustainability and conferences

 Transport to and from the conference

-• Consider how much and what kind of local transport you need – perhaps it makes more sense to use public transport or ‘walking busses’ (with students guiding and explaining) or consider whether the bus you book should run on biodiesel (remember to use AU’s purchasing agreement for bus transport)
+Consider how much and what kind of local transport you need.
+Perhaps it makes more sense to use public transport or ‘walking busses’ (where students guide the way), or consider whether the bus you book should run on biodiesel.
+Remember to use AU’s purchasing agreement for bus transport.

-• Make it easy for the participants to choose public transportation to and from the conference – explain it on the website and attach a map of the light rail (Letbanen) and relevant bus lines so that the guests know what to do.
+Make it easy for the participants to choose public transport to and from the conference – explain it on the website and attach a map of the light rail (letbanen) and relevant bus lines so that the guests know what to do.
 Encourage participants to take trains rather than planes, if possible.

-• Encourage/arrange shared transportation to/from the airport or other regions – suggest carpooling and make it the easy choice.
+Encourage/arrange shared transport to/from the airport or other regions – suggest carpooling and make it the easy choice.

 Marketing and information

-• Communicate on your website that we are focusing on sustainability in connection with our conferences at AU and, if relevant, what initiatives or changes this might involve at your conference.
-Prepare the participants for the initiatives that you have instated and, if necessary, explain why there is a need for them.
+State on your website that we are focusing on sustainability in connection with our conferences at AU and, if relevant, describe the sustainability initiatives you’ve put in place at the conference.
+It’s important that participants are prepared for these initiatives and understand why they are required.

-• Develop an app with conference information if that makes sense for your event (the mobile version of your website also works well).
+Develop an app for conference information, if this makes sense for your event, or offer a mobile version of your website.

-• Be creative and skip the usual programme on thick paper.
+Be creative and skip the usual programme on thick paper.
 Consider just using an A3 key hanger programme on sustainable paper instead (the A3 can be folded down to A6 and placed in plastic pockets, which can also hold specially designed name tags).
-Refer participants to your website, where they can find all relevant information and updates.
+Refer participants to your website, where they can find all the information they need as well as updates.
 This is one of the big money savers!

-• Only order the conference supplies you need, and think about reusing these supplies whenever possible (e.g. avoid dates on roll ups or borrow some generic AU roll ups for your event).
-Make a stationery buffet so that people only take what they need (the rest can be returned to Events and Communication Support after the conference).
-You can also reuse the roll up cassettes by just replacing the banner.
+Only order the amount of conference supplies that you will need and think about reusing conference supplies whenever possible.
+For example, avoid writing dates or years on roll-up banners or borrow generic AU roll-up banners for your event.
+You can also reuse the roll up cassettes and just replace the banners.

-• Think about how to minimize banner production by making generic banners that can be used again (e.g. banners without dates), or reuse banners after your conference.
+Think about how to minimise banner production by making generic banners that can be used again (e.g., banners without dates), or reuse banners after your conference.
 For example, you could donate banners to one of the several companies that make bags and other products out of banner fabric.

-• You might also include a break slide on any digital information screens about your conference’s sustainability.
+During breaks, put up a slide with information about your conference’s sustainability on the digital information screens.
 Explain that tap water is potable in Denmark, and that participants should write their names on their water bottles so they can reuse them (and that you are asking them to reuse them), and remind them to return their lanyard and ID tag before leaving, as well as any other conference supplies (notepads and pens, for example).

 Planning a social programme with a sustainable theme

-• Consider including guided tours to hidden/quirky places in Aarhus such as Kulbroen, Godsbanen, small gardens or Vanebrudspalæet, or invite your guests to have coffee at ‘Skraldebaren’ at Godsbanen, where they can learn about reusing coffee grounds from the city’s cafes, cultivating fungi and much more.
+Consider including guided tours to hidden or quirky places in Aarhus such as Kulbroen, Godsbanen, small gardens or Vanebrudspalæet, or invite your guests to coffee at ‘Skraldebaren’ at Godsbanen, where they can learn about reusing coffee grounds from the city’s cafes, cultivating fungi and other interesting projects.
 This presents Aarhus as a city with a focus on sustainability, collaboration and entrepreneurship.

 The refuse triangle